 If any addendums are needed they will be issued by the technology department.
 Each addendum will be numbered as follows:

-PJH FIRE ALARM :: PPSD BID #291 :: ADDENDUM #N
+CHROMEOS LAPTOP DEVICES, CHARGING CARTS, PJH FIRE ALARM :: PPSD BID #291 :: ADDENDUM #N

 All qualified vendors will receive the addendum via e‐mail.
 It is responsibility of the vendor to ensure they have all addendums before they submit their bid